jh3nd3rs0n/jargyle/README.md

 -   `socksClient.socks5.gssapiServiceName`: Its usage is equivalent to the setting `externalClient.socks5.gssapiServiceName`.
 See the settings help information for details (use the command line option `--settings-help`)
 -   `socksClient.socks5.username`: The username to be used in SOCKS5 username password authentication to access the other SOCKS5 server used for external connections
 -   `socksClient.socks5.password`: The password to be used in SOCKS5 username password authentication to access the other SOCKS5 server used for external connections
+-   `socksClient.ssl.enabled`: Its usage is equivalent to the setting `externalClient.ssl.enabled`.
+See the settings help information for details (use the command line option `--settings-help`)
+-   `socksClient.ssl.enabledCipherSuites`: Its usage is equivalent to the setting `externalClient.ssl.enabledCipherSuites`.
+See the settings help information for details (use the command line option `--settings-help`)
+-   `socksClient.ssl.enabledProtocols`: Its usage is equivalent to the setting `externalClient.ssl.enabledProtocols`.
+See the settings help information for details (use the command line option `--settings-help`)
+-   `socksClient.ssl.keyStoreFile`: Its usage is equivalent to the setting `externalClient.ssl.keyStoreFile`.
+See the settings help information for details (use the command line option `--settings-help`)
+-   `socksClient.ssl.keyStorePassword`: Its usage is equivalent to the setting `externalClient.ssl.keyStorePassword`.
+See the settings help information for details (use the command line option `--settings-help`)
+-   `socksClient.ssl.trustStoreFile`: Its usage is equivalent to the setting `externalClient.ssl.trustStoreFile`.
+See the settings help information for details (use the command line option `--settings-help`)
+-   `socksClient.ssl.trustStorePassword`: Its usage is equivalent to the setting `externalClient.ssl.trustStorePassword`.
+See the settings help information for details (use the command line option `--settings-help`)

 ### 3. 10.
 Allowing or Blocking Addresses